teknopaul/binjs/binjs/doc/StyleGuide.md

 ## Don't write JavaScript if bash will suffice

-/bin/js allows you to call all the wonderful tools of Linux with zero effort.
+/bin/js allows you to call all the wonderful CLI tools of Linux with zero effort.
 There is no need to rewrite these tools in JavaScript.
 With nodejs and other JavaScript tools you would need to create a library to interface with a tool such as sqlite.
 With /bin/js you just use the command line directly inside your scripts.

     #!/bin/js
     # import nothing at all